Hand holding coal in coal mine

 Wind turbines and solar panels in a field

-The main difference between fossil fuels and renewable fuel sources is the level of emissions they produce when being used.
-Fossil fuels with their high hydrocarbon count, tend to emit a large portion of carbon into the atmosphere when being burned.
-Renewable fuel sources, like solar, wind and hydro, on the other hand, emit little to no carbon through their energy generation, ultimately creating less pollution.
+A key difference between fossil fuels and renewable energy sources is the level of emissions they produce.
+Fossil fuels, with their high hydrocarbon count, emit a large amount of carbon into the atmosphere when burned.
+Renewable fuel sources, like solar, wind and hydro, on the other hand, create little to no carbon emissions when generating energy, ultimately creating less pollution.

 Carbon Neutral Energy Plans in Australia